nqmn/adaptivepca/README.md

 This project makes use of the `scikit-learn`, `numpy`, and `pandas` libraries for data processing and machine learning.

 ## Version Update Log
-- `1.0.3` - Add flexibility in scaling, fix error handling when max_components exceeding the available number of features or samples.
+- `1.0.3` - Added flexibility in scaling, fix error handling when max_components exceeding the available number of features or samples.
+- `1.0.6` - Added Parameter verbose as an argument to __init__, with a default value of 0.